pbinkley/rcb-manual/sections/14-conclusion.md

 Records Survey, under the direction of
-Dr. Luther Evans, is also covering some of the manuscript records, especially those in historical societies, and consolidating information regarding then,
+Dr. Luther Evans, is also covering some of the manuscript records, especially those in historical societies, and consolidating information regarding them.

 There are three questions relating to public archives which deeply concern research scholars.
 First is the question of